sifzerda/snake/README.md

 ## (1) Description

-Part of my personal project to create a react MERN stack app which has a number of simple games.
+Part of my personal project to create a react MERN stack app which has a number of basic games.
 I used trial and error and ChatGPT prompting.

 As this is a fairly simple game, it didn't need to be broken up into multiple build stages as the previous games.
 It started with a moving snake, configuring snake movement/physics, and then adding snake growth dynamic.

 Lessons learned from building this project: